„TUC-PostDoc PRAXIS online“ - PostDocs from various universities share their experiences of changing into careers outside academia

 "TUC-PostDoc PRAXIS online"

-The series "TUC-PostDoc PRAXIS online - PostDocs from various universities share their experience of changing into careers outside academia" is a joint offer of the graduate institutions of the universities of Clausthal, Lüneburg, Münster, Jena, Magdeburg and Leipzig.
-The series is offered for the second time at the start of wintersemester 25/26 and postdocs from Clausthal University of Technology are once again hosting the opening event.
+The series "TUC-PostDoc PRAXIS online - PostDocs from different universities report from practice" is a joint offer of the graduate institutions of the universities of Clausthal, Lüneburg, Münster, Jena, Magdeburg and Leipzig.
+The series is running for the second time at the start of winter semester 25/26 and postdocs from Clausthal University of Technology are once again hosting the opening event.

-"I only know university...!" is what many PhD holders at universities think and have great respect for changing into a non-academic field of work.
-During these sessions here, scientists from a wide range of disciplines, whether from engineering, natural sciences, humanities or social sciences, share their experiences on how their own transition was successful.
+"I can only do university...!" is what many academics with a doctorate think and have great respect for switching to a non-academic field of work.
+In this series, various scientists from a wide range of disciplines, whether from engineering, natural sciences, humanities or social sciences, report on how their own transition was successful.
 In this format, colleagues talk about how the transition can succeed, which "DOs and DON'Ts" can be given to the younger generation and which obstacles and hurdles can and cannot be expected.

-The kicked off session of this series "TUC-PostDoc PRAXIS online" will be held by two female engineers whose start could not have been more different from each other, but read more below…
+The series "TUC-PostDoc PRAXIS online" series will be kicked off by two female engineers whose start could not have been more different.
+Read more below.

 Date: Monday, 10.11.2025 | 13:30 - 15:00 | via Zoom (link after registration)

 There could not be a more different start to a non-academic career than the two female scientists who will report on their experiences of changing jobs from university to the private sector at this event.
-And both are representative of typical and frequently occurring changes from university to practice.
+And both are representative of typical and frequent changes from university to practice.

 Julita Emersleben remained a research assistant at Clausthal University of Technology for a long time, relying on so-called "chain contracts" and the completion of her doctorate, until one day she was suddenly told she was "out" and the move to industry was inevitable.
 Without having completed her doctorate, this change was successful after a few hurdles and ultimately led to a very high level of satisfaction for many years.
 Dr. Eva Prumbohm , on the other hand, describes her start in a medium-sized company as an exciting and instructive time in which she was able to gain valuable experience and apply her knowledge in practice.

-As so often those cases, both women are accompanied by the topic of compatibility of family and career, which is familiar to many women.
-In this opening session the ladies will let participants know how the upheavals were managed and how they succeeded in mastering the transition despite hurdles and obstacles.
+As is so often the case, both academics are accompanied by the topic of compatibility, which is familiar to many women.
+In this opening session of the series on non-academic careers, the two academics will let participants know how the upheavals were managed and how they succeeded in mastering the transition despite hurdles and obstacles."

 "TUC-PostDoc PRAXIS online" meets "Let's talk career" (Leuphana Graduate School, University of Lüneburg)

-What doors open for PhD holders outside university?
+What doors does a doctorate open outside the university?
 Many!

-PhD holders acquire not only specialist expertise through their research activities, but also many interdisciplinary skills that enable them to enter numerous different fields of work and take on responsibility.
+In addition to their specialist expertise, doctoral graduates also acquire many interdisciplinary skills through their research activities, which enable them to enter numerous different fields of work and take on responsibility.
 This ability to connect to a wide range of activities makes two questions particularly relevant: Which field of activity is right for me?
-Which paths will lead me to my goals?
+Which paths will lead me to this goal?

-The online networking event "Let's talk careers" is entering its next round and offers an insight into the professional biographies of alumni/alumnae from the humanities who have completed their doctorates.
-We talk about their career entry outside the university, about areas of work and fields of activity, about the expected and the surprising in their professional (re)orientation and what was particularly helpful in the process.
+In January 2026, we turn our attention to the humanities and talk to Dr. Stephanie Regenbrecht (Museum für Kunst und Gewerbe), Dr. Gernot Preusser (Cybay New Media GmbH) and Dr. Jan Asmus (Filmförderung Hamburg) about their career entry outside the university, about areas of work and fields of activity, about the expected and the surprising in their professional (re)orientation and what was particularly helpful in the process.

 "TUC-PostDoc PRAXIS online" meets "Spill the tea!"
 (Center for Emerging Researchers, University of Münster)